HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   )
 }}

 We see that the median Max-Age is 365 days, as we see about 20.51% of the cookies with `Max-Age` have the value 31536000.
-However, 64.17% of the first party cookies have `Expires` and 23.34% have `Max-Age`.
+However, 64.17% of the first-party cookies have `Expires` and 23.34% have `Max-Age`.
 Since `Expires` is much more dominant among cookies, the median for real maximum age is the same as `Expires` (180 days) instead of `Max-Age`.

 ## Content inclusion